-Israeli forces, Syrians clash in Damascus countryside; casualties reported
+Israeli incursion in Damascus countryside kills 9 Syrians: State media

 - list 3 of 3Israeli incursions, abductions stoke fear in Syria’s occupied Golan Heights

+Local sources also confirmed to Al Jazeera on Friday that several Syrians were killed and others wounded in Israeli artillery and missile strikes on the town of Beit Jinn.

 Clashes between the residents and the invading Israeli force erupted after the incursion.
-Several Israeli soldiers were reportedly injured.

-Israeli sources initially reported that two of its soldiers were wounded, while two Syrian civilians were killed.
-The sources added that Israeli forces arrested three Syrians before withdrawing.

-Other reports say six Israeli soldiers were wounded, three of them seriously.
+The Israeli military said six of its soldiers were wounded, three of them seriously in an exchange of fire.

 Israeli news outlet Yedioth Ahronoth said reports indicate that an Israeli force that had entered the Syrian village of Beit Jinn was surrounded, prompting air strikes and artillery shelling to extract and force its withdrawal.
 This resulted in the deaths of several Syrians and injuries to others.